 Early repayment.
 This field allows you to choose the type of early repayment (partial or full).
 Select the repayment date and the amount you are going to pay.

-A mortgage calculator featuring more details is necessary to calculate the total cost of acquiring a property.
+A mortgage calculator taking into account more details is necessary to calculate the total cost of acquiring a property.
 This calculator differs from the previous tools in that it considers the tax burden, such as annual property taxes, default insurance, and additional expenses, for example, an origination or a brokerage fee.
 In addition, it allows for more accurate calculations.
 Details necessary for the calculation:

 The cost of the property.
 In this field, enter the cost of the property you are planning to purchase.
 Remember that you will be required to make a down payment of at least 5% of the property's price;